2026 Lecture Awardees

 Justin Fuhr, 2018 Julia C. Blixrud Scholarship Awardee

 Justin Fuhr is pursuing a master’s degree in library and information studies at the University of Alberta.
-Fuhr has a BA in English literature from Canadian Mennonite University and a library and information technology diploma from Red River College.
+Justin has a BA in English literature from Canadian Mennonite University and a library and information technology diploma from Red River College.
 He currently works at the University of Manitoba Libraries in library systems.
-It is Fuhr’s career goal to be an academic librarian at a research institution.
+It is Justin’s career goal to be an academic librarian at a research institution.
 He is interested in the junction between design and information studies, in particular with web development and online instructional videos.
 His research interests also include examining the continuing education of information professionals for alternative skills used in academic libraries, such as programming languages, application development, and audiovisual production, along with reskilling librarians to provide modern academic library services such as research data management.

-Fuhr’s overview of the 2018 ARL-CNI Fall Forum
+Justin’s overview of the 2018 ARL-CNI Fall Forum

 2017 Lecture Awardee